micron/staring-contest/README.md

-# Interactive Cologne 2014 Hackathon Project
+# Interactive Cologne 2014 Hackathon Project - Staring Contest

+Who stares longest, survives!

 It's an game where you have to keep your eyes open in order to not get eaten by the ghost known from Super Mario World (SNES).